aspark003/ML_portfolio/hdbscan/ReadMe.md

 lambda_val is the extraction cutoff for a selected cluster; it is the representative value used to extract that cluster.

-lambda_start → lambda_end (the vertical bar in the condensed tree) shows the persistence interval for a cluster; longer intervals indicate more stable clusters.
+lambda_start to lambda_end (the vertical bar in the condensed tree) shows the persistence interval for a cluster; longer intervals indicate more stable clusters.

 child_size is the cluster size; larger child_size usually means a more meaningful cluster.